ILDAR1976/Java11_spring_boot/README.md

-# Inverse kinematic project on javafx
+Javafx 11 project on spring boot